FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 5.md

 							- [[Chlorofluorocarbons]] ($CFC$s) were first synthesized in 1928 by [[Thomas Midgley Jr.]], as safer chemicals for refrigerators (coolants) in commercial applications.
 							- After [[World War II]], $CFC$s were used as propellants for bug sprays, paints, hair conditioner, and many other healthcare products.
 							- In 1974, [[Mario Molina]] and [[Sherwood Rowland]] discovered and detailed the threats $CFC$s pose against the ozone layer.
 They found that the chlorine released from $CFCs$ destroys ozone in catalytic reactions, where 100,000 ozone molecules can be destroyed per chlorine atom.
-							- [[Mario Molina]] and [[Sherwood Rowland]]'s study was validated in 1985, when a hole in the ozone layer was observed over Antartica.
+							- [[Mario Molina]] and [[Sherwood Rowland]]‘s study was validated in 1985, when a hole in the ozone layer was observed over Antartica.
 							- The [[Montreal protocol]] was signed in 1987 to reduce ozone-depleting substances.
 					- [[carbon tetrachloride]]
 					- [[hydrochlorofluorocarbons]] ($HCFC$s)